Citronium/citronium-landing-en/_includes/articles/remote-assistant.en.md

 **Real-time diagnostics**

-Another collaboration with Mobisat.
-This application also interacts with the equipment of this company.
-Remote Assistant --- is a remote driver's assistant, a software package for KIA Motors in Italy.
+Another collaboration with Mobisat company.
+This application also communicates with the Mobisat equipment.
+RemoteAssistant is the remote driver assistant, a software package for KIA Motors in Italy.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/remote-assistant/remote-assistant-1-overview.png" alt="Remote Assistant: overview image"/>
 </figure>

-## Goals and objectives
+## Goals and Objectives

-1. The growth of customer loyalty of the supplier, repeated purchases and recommendations.
+1. Increase customer loyalty, repeat purchases, and recommendations.
-2. Increasing the number of calls to the service center due to reminders from the application.
+2. Increase the number of calls to the service center due to reminders from the application.
-3. Increase the efficiency of service centers.
+3. Increase the effectiveness of service centers.
-4. Development of software that transmits information about the condition of the car to the driver: kilometers traveled, engine condition.
+4. Develop software to inform the driver about the car’s state: kilometers covered, engine condition.
-5. Development of alerts about possible problems and reminders about the passage of maintenance.
+5. Provide notification of possible malfunctions and service check reminders.
-6. Creation of software for data collection for car service specialists.
+6. Develop software to collect data for car service technicians.
-7. Creating an intuitive design.
+7. Create an intuitive design.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/remote-assistant/remote-assistant-3-solution.png" alt="Remote Assistant: overview image"/>